Ehanlion/mist_obsidian/0. The Many/The Many.md

 8. [[Valentino]] (third programmer)
 9. A hierarchy was not formed until **after** The Many escaped the clutches of [[The Scintillating Order]] and killed the queen.
 # Where did they come from?
 The Many originate from [[The Runewilds]].
-They are lands that now, with [[The Shrouds of the Frost-Bound Wardens]] protecting Mist and [[The Aether-Veil Projector]] sealing Mist off onto its own demi-plane, that are unreachable by any means.
+They are lands that now, with [[The Shrouds of the Frost-Bound Wardens]] protecting Mist and [[The Aetherveil Projector]] sealing Mist off onto its own demi-plane, that are unreachable by any means.
 If Mist were ever to be brought back to the Prime Material plane, it would reside thousands of miles from [[The Runewilds]].

 [[The Runewilds]] were actually very similar in resources to Mist.
 Special and rare things findable within Mist are also findable within [[The Runewilds]].
 Since both Mist and [[The Runewilds]] were once part of the same plane of the Prime Material, the same flora and fauna as well as creatures are present in both Mist now and [[The Runewilds]].
 # Why did they come to Mist